 View by Layers

-Layers are a great tool allowing you to add information to users’ shifts.
+Layers are a great tool that allows you to add information to users’ shifts.
 Layers can be anything you want them to be, from jobs to positions in the company, resources, tools, and more.
 By viewing the schedule by layers, you can dispatch your equipment correctly.

 The example below shows the layer as iPads.
 By using this view, you can ensure no two iPads are being used at the same time and that no employee is left without an iPad.